shreeshkarjagi/Muscle-Launched-Catapult/README.md

 The Myoware muscle sensor is placed on the patient's muscle and connected to an Arduino microcontroller.
 The sensor measures the electrical activity of the muscle and sends the data to the microcontroller.

 ### Arduino Signal Processing
-The Arduino microcontroller processes the muscle activity data and converts it into PWM commands that can be understood by the servo motor.
-[EMG_signalactuated_Servo.ino]([https://github.com/username/repository/EMG_signalactuated_Servo.ino](https://github.com/shreeshkarjagi/Muscle-Launched-Catapult/blob/main/EMG_signalactuated_Servo.ino)) includes simple code that aquires the signal, filters it and then comapares it to a pre-set threshold to actuate the Servo.
+The Arduino microcontroller processes the muscle activity data and converts it into PWM commands for the servo motor using the code in [EMG_signalactuated_Servo.ino](https://github.com/shreeshkarjagi/Muscle-Launched-Catapult/blob/main/EMG_signalactuated_Servo.ino).
+This code acquires the signal, filters it, and compares it to a pre-set threshold to actuate the servo.

 ### PWM Commands